jondjones-poc/NetlifyContefulPoc/README.md

-# Netlify With ContentFul POC
+# Netlify With ContentFul POC - By Jon D Jones 💥

 A simple blog listing website using data provided by ContentFul.
 It uses static site generation with Next.js and its hosted in Netlify